 It doesn’t take much “crafty” skills to do this DIY project, so I’d encourage you to give it a try – even my young kids love making them!

-DIY pom pom garlands are REALLY simple and easily customizable.
+DIY yarn pom pom garlands are REALLY simple and easily customizable.

-Be creative and have fun with this one!
+Be creative and have fun with this pom pom garland DIY!

 And please share your finished garlands with me – I’d love to see how yours turn out. 🙂